Special Sponsor:PromptBuilder— Fast, consistent prompt creation powered by 1,000+ expert templates.

 Make your Product visible here.Contact Us

-Strip TypeScript types and convert to clean JavaScript with AI.
+Strip TypeScript types and convert to clean JavaScript with AI — free, instant, no login required.

 TypeScript to JavaScript conversion removes all type annotations, interfaces, generics, and access modifiers — producing clean JavaScript that runs without a compiler.
 Paste any TypeScript file and get the equivalent JavaScript instantly.